-UPDATE 4/23/2018: Readers report they are still receiving the Actavis authorized generic for Concerta (the brand marketed as a generic).
+Update 4/23/18: Readers report they are still receiving the Actavis authorized Concerta generic (that is, the brand marketed as a generic).
 Thank you, ADHD Roller Coaster Riders!

 I’m still researching this.
 That marketing deal expired 12/31/2017.
 So, I don’t know if this is leftover supply, or there’s been a quiet deal.
 I can find no news of it.

 Stay tuned!
 And, if the brand Concerta has shown to work best for you, at least ask for the authorized generic from Teva/Actavis.
 Who knows?
 You might get it.

 Update 6/20/18: This spring, another company (Amneal) introduced a generic Concerta.
 The pace is dizzying.
 I will update info below as soon as I can.